HabitatFramework/TechnicalGuide/access/access.rst

 		Create New Data Source - Select Database dialog

-10. Leave all the settings as the default values and click **Finish**.
+10. Leave all the settings as the default values and click :guilabel:`Finish`.
 11. A summary of the ODBC Setup will be displayed.
-Click *Test Data Source ...** to ensure the settings are correct and the connection works and then click **OK** to close the test window.
+Click :guilabel:`Test Data Source ...` to ensure the settings are correct and the connection works and then click :guilabel:`OK` to close the test window.

 	.. _figALSD: